-Are mortgage decision in principles and agreement in principles the same thing?
+Are mortgage decisions in principles and agreement in principles the same thing?

-You will find that estate agents, mortgage brokers and lenders will call the mortgage decision in principle an agreement in principle.
+You will find that estate agent, mortgage brokers and lenders will call the mortgage decision in principle an agreement in principle.
 Don’t worry, they are basically different names for the same thing.

 Is it compulsory to have a mortgage decision in principle?